 Introduction to Informed Consent

 Informed consent is designed to ensure study subjects understand what they are being asked to do and that they are voluntarily agreeing to do it.
-As such it should provide all subjects with clear information on the procedures, requirements, and potential risks associated with participation in a study.
+As such, it should provide all subjects with clear information on the purpose, procedures, requirements, potential risks and other relevant information associated with participation in a study.

 In general informed consent should be documented by the use of a written consent form signed by the subject or the subject’s legally authorized representative.